lleevveell66/TABLE/README.md

 * table_reporter - This is a bash script that is placed on every participating server to report attacks
 * table_block - This is a bash script that is placed on every participating server to finally block the attacker
 * table_activity.cgi - This is a Perl CGI script hosted on the TABLE Server which listens for table_reporter reports, makes decisions about the attacking subnet, then runs the table_blocknet script
-* table_relay.cgi - This is a Perl CGI script hosted on the Web Repeater which listens for table_repeater reports, then relays those inwardly to the table_activity.cgi script on the TABLE Server
+* table_relay.cgi - This is a Perl CGI script hosted on the Web Repeater which listens for table_reporter reports, then relays those inwardly to the table_activity.cgi script on the TABLE Server
 * table_blocknet - This is a bash script that is executed on the TABLE Server to kick off the BlockSubnet.yaml Ansible playbook
-* BlockSubnet.yaml - This is an Ansible playbook which will connect to all participating machines and execute their local table_block scripts to finally block the attackign subnet.
+* BlockSubnet.yaml - This is an Ansible playbook which will connect to all participating machines and execute their local table_block scripts to finally block the attacking subnet.
 This is done via SSH keys in my scenario, but feel free to change that.
 * portsentry-leper-1.2.317.005.tgz - A customized release of the old portsentry tool, from before Psionic sold out to Cisco.
 This is what is being used to detect the attacks on every server and execute the table_reporter scripts.
 There are many other ways, but this is supplied for you.

 You will understand, of course, if I need to cleanse all of this a bit to safely share all of this publically.
 It will likely require effort on your part to dirty it back up for your own environment.
 But, the general procedure will be provided, here.